Skip to main content

 pioneer stop

-Stop and unregister the persistent gateway service.
+Stop and unregister the current-user gateway service.

 pioneer stop